-As noted above, gratuities (drivers, hotel staff, restaurants etc) are included on this tour.
-However, this does NOT include your leaders.
+As noted above, gratuities (drivers, hotel staff, restaurants etc.) are included on this tour.
+However, this does NOT include your M17026 leaders.
 Therefore, if you feel that they have given you excellent service, it is entirely appropriate to tip them.

 Arrival and departure details:

-Port Moresby is the main port of entry for international flights in Papua New Guinea and is serviced most reliably by Air Niugini from Brisbane, Singapore, or Cairns.
-Your local travel agent will best be able to book these flights for you.
-We can, however, book the domestic flights on your behalf.
+Port Moresby is the main port of entry for international flights into Papua New Guinea and is serviced most reliably by Air Niugini from Brisbane, Singapore, or Cairns.
+Your local travel agent will be able to book these flights for you.
+We will book all domestic flights of this tour on your behalf.

-IMPORTANT: please DO NOT book your international flights until you have consulted the office for confirmation on the status of the tour.
+Important: please DO NOT book your international flights until you have consulted the M17026 Head Office for confirmation on the status of the tour.

-•In some areas it can get very hot and humid, especially in the lowlands.
-We will thus make good use of the early mornings and will have a lot of early starts to avoid, as far as possible, birding in the heat during the middle of the day.
-Furthermore, the rainforest areas often have high humidity so it can be potentially uncomfortable.
+- In some areas it can get very hot and humid, especially in the lowlands.
+We will thus make good use of the early mornings and will have a lot of early starts to avoid, as far as possible, birding in the heat of the day.
+Furthermore, the rainforest areas often have high humidity, so it can be potentially uncomfortable.
 It should also be noted that we spend several nights in the highlands of New Guinea at about 9,000 feet (3,000 meters) above sea level, meaning that cooler evenings should be expected.

-- This tour does require a good level of fitness and participants should be in good general health, as much of the forest birding will be done on foot and may require walking for several hours at a time.
-Should you have any physical limitations, please notify us in advance of departure.
+- This tour does require a very good level of fitness and stamina.
+Participants should also be in good general health.
+Much of the forest birding will be done on foot and may require walking for several hours at a time.
+Should you have any physical limitations, please notify us in advance of booking.
 Furthermore, the trails around the Elevala River, in the Tari area and in Varirata National Park can be excessively muddy depending on weather conditions.
-Also, we will be away from modern medical facilities for much of this tour – if you have any medical conditions please do advise the office in advance of the tour.
+We will be away from modern medical facilities for much of this tour – if you have any medical conditions please advise the M17026 Head Office in advance of the tour.

-•Accommodations vary greatly in Papua New Guinea, ranging from very good in the primary cities such as Port Moresby to very basic along the Elevala River.
+- Accommodation varies greatly in Papua New Guinea, ranging from very good in the primary cities such as Port Moresby to very basic along the Elevala River.
 We will do our utmost to make your stay as comfortable as possible, but at times we may experience maintenance problems that are beyond our control.
-In the smaller towns we always opt for the best available accommodation; for the most part this is good to comfortable, but may still be below the standard of what you have come to expect from the developed world.
-We will stay either in hotels or guesthouses with the exception of our accommodation along the Elevala River, where the small elevated bunkhouse is very basic with a mattress, bedding and mosquito net, plus a forest clearing where washing facilities include cold water and an outhouse.
+In the smaller towns we always opt for the best available accommodation.
+For the most part this is good to comfortable, but may still be below the standard of what you have come to expect from the developed world.
+We will stay either in hotels or guesthouses with the exception of our accommodation along the Elevala River, where the small, elevated bunkhouse has only the most basic facilities (mattress, bedding and mosquito net, plus a forest clearing where washing facilities include cold water and an outhouse.)

-- New Guinea is always a challenging place to visit, and it is not unusual for logistics to go awry, so please do expect some hassles along the way - we will, however, do our utmost to make this tour run as smooth as possible.
-Delays, sometimes significant, should be expected when taking the several internal flights that are necessary to access these remote locations; weather or airline problems, for example, might cause delays that are out of our control.
+- New Guinea is always a challenging place to visit, and it is not unusual for logistics to go awry, so please do expect some hassles along the way - we will do our utmost to make this tour run as smoothly as possible.
+Delays, sometimes significant, should be expected when taking the several internal flights that are necessary to access these remote locations.
+Weather or airline problems might cause delays that are out of our control.

-- It is often impossible to land at Tabubil due to cloudy weather being abundant in that area and we may therefore have to land at Kiunga and then take a four hour bus ride to Tabubil.
+- It is often impossible to land at Tabubil due to dense cloud.
+Should this be the case, we may land at Kiunga and engage in a 4 hour bus transfer

-•Malaria is prevalent in New Guinea and taking the necessary medication in this regard is essential.
-It is advisable that you consult your physician or local travel clinic for further advice on this matter.
+- Malaria is prevalent in New Guinea, as such we advise you to consult your physician or local travel clinic for further advice on the matter.